manussekhar/German_Notes/Cases/Articles/Negative Article.md

 Usage of Kein
 ----------------------
-1. In order to negate an indedfenite
+1. In order to negate an indedfenite article